 Next, you will need to add new parameters to your value property.
-These parameters will be the same ones that you created in the previous tutorial for the color and the model of the quadcopter model and will be used to configure the experience.
-Curriculum is the name of the template that we are creating, but you can name it something different if you choose.
+These parameters will be the same ones that you created in the previous tutorial for the color and the model of the quadcopter model and will be used to configure the experience. curriculum is the name of the template that we are creating, but you can name it something different if you choose.
 Change the value property to have the following code:

 "value":"projects/scalingdigitaltwinexperiences202/index.html?expId=1&color=%7B%7Bcurriculum:color%7D%7D&model=%7B%7Bcurriculum:model%7D%7D",

+What is this doing?
+If we look at this text we’ve just added, we can see this pattern

+&color=%7B%7Bcurriculum:color%7D%7D

+Which if we break it down, this is a url-encoded query parameter of the form &name=value – in this case, the name is ‘color’ and the value is {{curriculum.color}}.
+The double braces indicate the value inside is to be evaluated – in this case, we look for the value of (urn.)curriculum.color, which we will see that we will add to the IRS.

 A key needs to be created for the experience to map to.
 Add the key below that maps to the template that we are creating named curriculum.
 This completes your template.

-"key":"urn:thingworx:template:curriculum"
+"key":"urn:curriculum:template:202"